mbeamer/stoneandsteel/EQChronicles.md

 # Chronicles from the Best Fellowship

+## And We Found A Friend

+**May 29,2022** - Our INT casters have been noticing the lack of store-buyable spells, so Yazz, Shoeless and Teggilo spent time hunting Gargoyles for their eyes.
+About 600pp later and Ichantu is on her way to learning research.

+Later in the day all we convened in Mistmoore in order to get further components for Ichantu.
+Mistmoore is altogether very out of the way, a bit higher than we might normally choose to hunt and full of trains at the same time.
+So it took a while to settle in.

+As we were settled and fighting our fights, a lone cleric bowled into us with a mob in toe.
+We finished ours off and engaged in complaining about the impertinence of fighting a mob in our camp.
+Looking closer we determined both that this Dwarf was a Cleric (hmm, useful!) and that he is part of the guild we joined up with!
+Well, that was enough for Shoeless to throw heals at him and Yazz to nuke down his mob.

+He agreed to join the group and we got to know Pancake a bit for the rest of the evening.
+We'll see if he's around again tomorrow!

 ## What .
 A .
 Session

 **May 28, 2022** - It has been a long time since we marathoned like that!
 With the help of an 8 hour XP potion provided by Shoeless, it ended with about 10 levels in the books for everyone.